 Future (paths which will change are in bold):

-The GPU path for SVG-on-SVG filters (***) can be turned on via --enable-deferred-filters --enable-impl-side-painting --force-gpu-rasterization (the Ganesh GPU rasterization path, essentially).
+The GPU path for SVG-on-SVG filters (***) can forced on via --force-gpu-rasterization (the Ganesh GPU rasterization path, essentially).

-When these changes are done, all software rasterization of filters will be performed on the impl-thread (where available) using the Skia implementation, and compatible with multi-threaded and GPU rasterization.
+Now that these changes are done, all software rasterization of filters is be performed on the impl-thread using the Skia implementation, and compatible with multi-threaded and GPU rasterization.
 The Blink implementation of filter processing can be removed (including its bespoke ParallelJobs threading library).
 As a side note, this will also make filters compatible with non-tiled GPU-accelerated rendering of web content too (a la IE9+), if that proves promising.